costaivo/Tutorial-Angular/README.md

-# AngularJs2-AdManager
+# Advertisment Manager

-A tutorial on Learning Angular JS 2.
+A tutorial on Learning Angular JS 4.
 With this tutorial we will be creating a full working application using AngularJs 2 as we learn new concepts step-by-step.

+## Software Requirements

+* NodeJS
+* AngularJs 4.3.1 and above
+* AngularCli

 ## Sample Applications we will be developing during this tutorial

 * _**AdManager Application**_

-  * Learn AngularJS 2 Fundamentals using this Course.
+  * Learn AngularJS 4 Fundamentals using this Course.
   * The backend application we will be consuming has already been developed and can be found at the following link [NodeJS-AdManager](https://github.com/costaivo/NodeJS-AdManager)